 Cushman & Wakefield Greater China Wins Three Best Five-Star Awards At 2025 Asia Pacific Property Awards

-Best Property Agency/Consultancy Marketing, Hong Kong (Habour East, Hong Kong, Capital Markets) - Five Star Award

-Best Real Estate Agency Marketing, China (The Center, Shanghai, Project & Occupier Services) - Five Star Award
+- Best Property Agency/Consultancy China Five Star Award Best Property Agency/Consultancy Marketing, Hong Kong (Habour East, Hong Kong, Capital Markets) Five Star Award Best Real Estate Agency Marketing, China (The Center, Shanghai, Project & Occupier Services) Five Star Award Lettings/Rentals Agency China Award Winner

 In the Best Property Agency/Consultancy Marketing award category, Cushman & Wakefield's Capital Markets team facilitated leading Chinese sports brand Li Ning Company Ltd's acquisition of the Harbour East office tower, in Hong Kong's North Point district, from Henderson Land.
 The property has been renamed the Hong Kong Li-Ning Building.
 With this transaction the Capital Markets team transitioned Li Ning from leasing to ownership status, enabling the brand to establish a new Hong Kong headquarters location.

-Francis Li, Vice President, Greater China, Head of Capital Markets, Greater China at Cushman & Wakefield , added:“We are extremely proud that our Capital Markets team's performance and commitment to problem-solving through the Habour East acquisition project has been recognized at the 2025 Asia Pacific Property Awards.
-Our team's knowledge of the rapidly changing market, coupled with deep connections with local investors, developers, and institutional investors, has enabled us to complete total transaction volume of nearly HK$40 billion in the past five years, serving our clients with unrivalled excellence.”See also June 2025 Market Outlook: Essential Economic and Geopolitical Events for Traders by Octa Broker
+Francis Li, Vice President, Greater China, Head of Capital Markets, Greater China at Cushman & Wakefield , added: 'We are extremely proud that our Capital Markets team's performance and commitment to problem-solving through the Habour East acquisition project has been recognized at the 2025 Asia Pacific Property Awards.
+Our team's knowledge of the rapidly changing market, coupled with deep connections with local investors, developers, and institutional investors, has enabled us to complete total transaction volume of nearly HK$40 billion in the past five years, serving our clients with unrivalled excellence.'

 In the Best Real Estate Agency Marketing, China, award category, Cushman & Wakefield's Project & Occupier Services team took on a significant role in marketing The Center, a prestigious Grade A office property in downtown Shanghai and one of the most iconic projects from Hutchinson Whampoa Limited.
 As the main asset management service provider, the team fully leveraged the property's comprehensive renovation combined with its 20th anniversary milestone.
 The team implemented an array of marketing approaches, generating a fresh new image for The Center and bringing the project into the top-tier of preferred locations for leading consulting firms, financial institutions and multinational corporations.